-Beignets aren’t the only kind of fried dough that sells in New Orleans: doughnuts both fancy and plain are a popular treat.
-While a relative newcomer like District Donuts gets creative with 100-plus flavors, many bakeries in the area have been frying up the standards without fuss and bother for years now.
+Beignets aren’t the only kind of fried dough that sells in New Orleans: doughnuts, both fancy and plain, are a popular treat.
+While a doughnut destination like District Donuts gets creative with 100-plus flavors, many bakeries in the area have been frying up the standards without fuss and bother for years now.
 Behold the map for doughnuts however you like them: fancy, simple, vegan, or old-fashioned.Read More

 Fried, glazed, and filled

 Baker's Dozen in Jefferson has set itself apart with creatively themed doughnuts — munch on your favorite super hero for $1.50 — as well as delicious combinations like its sweet and salty caramel pretzel doughnut (pictured).
 All up, a nice neighborhood spot with lots of regulars.

 New Orleans is lucky to have a plethora of family-owned grocery stores, and Dorignac’s is the cream of the crop — great liquor prices, helpful staff, and amazing doughnuts.
 Afficiandos rave about the plain glaze and chocolate-covered sprinkle, but the chocolate glaze is tough to beat.

 A New Orleans childhood favorite from back in the day, Tastee is well known for king cakes, buttermilk drops, and doughnuts, not necessarily in that order, but some folks swear by the apple fritters.
 There are two locations to satisfy.